Yemen: No War, and No Peace

 Outside Influences

 The complexity of Yemen’s conflict is no longer just Saudi-backed government forces versus the Houthi rebels.
-A myriad of forces are in competition for influence or power.
+A myriad of forces compete for influence or power.
 These power struggles dictate the outcomes for millions of Yemenis.
 One of those forces is Iran.
 The Saudi Government has consistently promoted a narrative that Houthi rebels are supported by Iran both with arms and finances.
-However, it has been determined and is largely accepted, that Iran’s influence is likely limited.
+However, it has been determined, and is largely accepted, that Iran’s influence is likely limited.
 It is also understood that the majority of Houthi armaments are gleaned from the black market and that the Houthi are financially independent from Iran.

 Working for Peace